Call for speakers

 All submissions must include:

-For this forum, speakers are not required to provide a technical paper.
-However, if you are interested in preparing one along with your presentation, this will be distributed to forum attendees as well as forwarded for publication consideration by AIRAH’s official journal, Ecolibrium
+For this conference, speakers are not required to provide a technical paper.
+However, if you are interested in preparing a technical paper along with your presentation, this will be distributed to conference attendees as well as forwarded for publication consideration by AIRAH’s official journal, Ecolibrium